-2. Specifications for ASTRID

-To meet the above-mentioned objectives, Generation IV sodium fast reactor (SFR) concepts must be significantly improved, particularly in the following fields:

-- Further reducing the probability of a core meltdown accident through improved preventive measures, - Integrating the impact of a mechanical energy release accident as early as the design phase if the demonstration of its 'practical elimination' is not sufficiently robust, - Taking into account feedback from the Fukushima accident, - Improving the capacity to inspect structures in sodium, with efforts especially focusing on structures ensuring a safety function. - Reducing the risks associated with the affinity between sodium and oxygen: sodium fires and sodium/water reactions. - Achieving a better availability factor than previous reactors, while aiming for the performance levels required by current commercial reactor operators. - Ensuring the transmutation of minor actinides if this radioactive waste management option is chosen by the French government. - Being competitive in relation to other energy sources with equivalent performance levels.
-As an integrated technology demonstrator, ASTRID has the main objective of demonstrating advances on an industrial scale by qualifying innovative options in the above-mentioned fields.
-It must be possible to extrapolate its characteristics to future industrial high-power SFRs, particularly in terms of safety and operability [2].
-ASTRID will nevertheless differ from future commercial reactors for the following reasons: - ASTRID will be a 1500 MWth reactor, i.e. generating about 600 MWe, which is required to guarantee the representativeness of the reactor core and main components.
+- 1. Specifications for ASTRID.
+To meet the above-mentioned objectives, the Generation IV sodium fast reactor (SFR) concepts must be significantly improved, particularly, in the following fields: - further reducing the probability of a core meltdown accident through improved preventive measures; - integrating the impact of a mechanical energy release accident as early as the design phase if the demonstration of its 'practical elimination' is not sufficiently robust: - taking into account the feedback from the Fukushima accident; - improving the capacity to inspect structures in sodium, with efforts especially focused on structures ensuring a safety function; - reducing the risks associated with the affinity between sodium and oxygen: sodium fires and sodium/water reactions; - achieving a better availability factor than previous reactors, while aiming for the performance levels required by current commercial reactor operators; - ensuring the transmutation of minor actinides if this radioactive waste management option is chosen by the French government; - being competitive in relation to other energy sources with equivalent performance levels.

+As an integrated technology demonstrator, ASTRID has the main objective of demonstrating advances at an industrial scale by qualifying innovative options in the above-mentioned fields.
+It must be possible to extrapolate its characteristics to future industrial high-power SFRs, particularly, in terms of safety and operability [2].

+ASTRID will nevertheless differ from future commercial reactors for the following reasons.

+ASTRID will be a 1500 MWth reactor, i.e. generating about 600 MWe, which is required to guarantee the representativeness of the reactor core and main components.
 This level will also compensate for the operational costs by generating a significant amount of electricity.
-A sensitivity study will be conducted on this power level. - It will be equipped for experiments.
-Its design must therefore be flexible enough to be able to eventually test innovative options that were not chosen for the initial design.
-Novel instrumentation technologies or new fuels will be tested in ASTRID. - It will be commissioned at approximately the same time as Generation III power plants, which means that its level of safety must be at least equivalent to these reactors, while taking into account lthe lessons from the Fukushima accident.
+A sensitivity study will be conducted on this power level.

+It will be equipped for experiments.
+Its design must, therefore, be flexible enough to be able to eventually test innovative options that were not chosen for the initial design.
+Novel instrumentation technologies or new fuels will be tested in ASTRID.

+It will be commissioned at approximately the same time as Generation III power plants, which means that its level of safety must be at least equivalent to these reactors, while taking into account the lessons from the Fukushima accident.
 Focus will nevertheless be placed on validating safety measures enabling the future reactors to ensure an even more robust safety level.
-This means taking into account core meltdown accident conditions from the design phase [1]. - ASTRID's availability objective is below that of a commercial power plant due to its experimental capacity.
-However, the options chosen must demonstrate that a higher level of availability can be reached when extrapolated. - Without being a material testing reactor (MTR), ASTRID will be available for irradiation experiments like those conducted in PHENIX in the past.
+This means taking into account core meltdown accident conditions from the design phase [1].

+ASTRID's availability objective is below that of a commercial power plant due to its experimental capacity.
+However, the options chosen must demonstrate that a higher level of availability can be reached when extrapolated.

+Without being a material testing reactor (MTR), ASTRID will be available for irradiation experiments like those conducted in PHENIX in the past.
 These experiments will help to improve the performance of the core and absorbers, as well as to test new fuels and structural materials, such as carbide fuel and oxide dispersion steel (ODS) cladding.
-ASTRID will be equipped with a hot cell for examining irradiation objects, built either in the plant or nearby. - ASTRID will be able to transmute radioactive waste so as to go on with the demonstration of this technique at larger scales for reducing the volume and lifespan of final radwaste.
+ASTRID will be equipped with a hot cell for examining irradiation objects, built either in the plant or nearby.

+ASTRID will be able to transmute radioactive waste so as to go on with the demonstration of this technique at larger scales for reducing the volume and lifespan of final radwaste.
 Though future fast reactor plants intend to be breeders, ASTRID will be a self-breeder considering the current nuclear material situation, while being able to demonstrate its breeding potential.